jason-a69/roon_cad/README.md

   - Dietpi (www.dietpi.com) I used V6 Bullseye (Raspian should work without any trouble).

 ### Additional software installed and instructions
-  `sudo apt install sense-hat python3-pip`
+  `sudo apt install python3-pip`

 and then as user dietpi

 `pip3 install roonapi`

-Add dietpi user to video and input groups
+Add dietpi user to groups that are needed to use displays

-`sudo addgroup dietpi video`

-`sudo addgroup dietpi input`
+`sudo usermod -a -G video,input,spi,gpio dietpi`

 (Logout and login again for changes to take effect)